NCBI-Hackathons/Virus_Detection_SRA/README.md

 export BLASTDB=$BLASTDB:`pwd`
 ```

-Edit sidearm.SRR1553459.ebola.yml with the following changes and save it as sidearm.SRR073726.viral11genomic.yml
+Edit sidearm.SRR1553459.ebola.yml with the following changes and save it as sidearm.SRR073726.viral11genomic.yml:
 + srr: SRR073726
 + blastdb: viral.1.1.genomic
 + path: viral.1.1.genomic.fna

-The execute Sidearm.
+Then execute Sidearm with the command line below.
 Depending on your computer, this will take about 1 hour.

 ```
 sidearm.cwl sidearm.SRR073726.viral11genomic.yml